Stage one: Deadline for applications and references

 Stage two: Entrance Exams

-Selected 16+ applicants are required to sit the entrance examinations in their chosen Eighth Form subjects at St Paul’s in the beginning of November.
+All 16+ applicants are invited to sit the entrance examinations in their chosen subjects.
+The examinations take place at St Paul’s School in the beginning of November.
 Overseas candidates may sit the exams on the same date at their local British Council providing we give prior agreement (applicants will be responsible for making initial contact and incur any associated cost).

-The exam syllabus will be based on the current GCSE syllabus.
+The exam syllabi are based on the current GCSE syllabi.
 We are aware that most applicants will only be part way through their Year 11 GCSE courses or studying alternative syllabuses.
 The papers are designed to test analytical skills and problem solving ability more than factual recall.

 All candidates also sit a problem solving paper and a critical thinking skills paper.

 There will be a single paper in Mathematics.
-The candidates that have selected just Mathematics and those who have also selected Further Mathematics will sit the same paper.
+Candidates that have selected single subject Mathematics and those who have also selected Further Mathematics with Mathematics will sit the same paper.
 The paper is designed to test understanding and problem solving skills in algebra, geometry, numerical and graphical work.

-There is no examination for Art or Extended Projects.
+There is no written examination for Art, Computing or Extended Projects.

 Candidates selecting Politics or Economics may not have studied these subjects before.
-A detailed understanding of these subjects is not necessary, however candidates will be required to analyse and critically appraise supplied material.
+A detailed understanding of these subjects is not necessary, in the examinations candidates will be required to analyse and critically appraise supplied material.